deccandewan/khalafquran/README.md

 ---

+## About Khalaf Quran

+**Khalaf Quran** is a dedicated Android application built with Flutter, designed specifically for reading and listening to the Holy Qur'an according to the **Riwayah of Khalaf ‘an Hamzah** (Qira'at of Hamzah).
+Unlike standard Hafs applications, this app provides optimized digital presentation tailored to the specific orthography, stop marks (waqf), and recitation nuances unique to the Khalaf 'an Hamzah transmission.
+Engineered as an offline-first mobile app, it ensures complete accessibility to text and audio resources without requiring an active internet connection.

+---

 ## Installation

-1. Go to the [Releases](https://github.com/deccandewan/khalafquran/releases/tag/2.0) page
+1. Go to the [Latest Releases](https://github.com/deccandewan/khalafquran/releases/latest) page on GitHub.
-2. Download the latest `.apk` file
+2. Download the latest `.apk` file compiled for Android.
-3. On your Android device, open the downloaded file
+3. On your Android device, open the downloaded package file.
-4. If prompted, allow installation from unknown sources
+4. If prompted, allow installation from unknown sources in your device security settings.
-5. Install and open Khalaf Quran
+5. Proceed with the installation and open **Khalaf Quran**.

 ---